VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 _The first stopping point on our CQRS journey._

+_"Following the light of the sun, we left the Old World,"_ Christopher Columbus.

 # A description of the Orders and Registrations Bounded Context

 The **Orders and Registrations** bounded context is partially